Moult/vtemplate-php/README.md

     Includes a simplified MySQL Auth driver, Swiftmailer based email driver, KOstache integrated formatting driver, and validation driver.
 All code in `modules/driver/`
+ 4. The WYMEditor-based CMS contains a customised version of WYMEditor.
+Included is a login dashboard, a themed editor, and support for more blocks such as article, section, divisions, citations, and code.

 ## Setup